OpenNebula/addon-storpool/README.md

 ### Configuring the System Datastore

-This addon is doing its best to support transfer manager (TM_MAD) backend of type shared, ssh, or storpool (*recommended*) for the SYSTEM datastore.
-The SYSTEM datastore will hold only the symbolic links to the StorPool block devices, so it will not take much space.
-See more details on the [Open Cloud Storage Setup](http://docs.opennebula.org/5.12/deployment/open_cloud_storage_setup/).
+addon-storpool is doing its best to support transfer manager (TM_MAD) backend of type _shared_, _ssh_, or _storpool_ (*recommended*) for the SYSTEM datastore.
+When only StorPool Storage is used the SYSTEM datastore will hold only symbolic links to the StorPool block devices, so it will not take much space.
+See more details on the [Open Cloud Storage Setup](https://docs.opennebula.io/6.0/open_cluster_deployment/storage_setup/).

-If TM_MAD is _storpool_ it is possible to have both shared and ssh datastores, configured per cluster.
-To achieve this two attributes should be set:

 * By default the storpool TM_MAD is with enabled SHARED attribute (*SHARED=YES*).
 But the default behavior for SYSTEM datastores is to use `ssh`.
 If a SYSTEM datastore is on shared filesystem then *SP_SYSTEM=shared* should be set in the datastore configuration